nvidia-holoscan/holoscan-sdk/docs/flow_tracking.md

 ````
 `````

 The logger file logs the paths of the messages after a leaf operator has finished its `compute` method.
 Every path in the logfile includes an array of tuples of the form:

 >"(root operator name, message receive timestamp, message publish timestamp) -> ... -> (leaf operator name, message receive timestamp, message publish timestamp)".

-This log file can further be analyzed to understand latency distributions, bottlenecks, data flow and other characteristics of an application.
+This log file can further be analyzed to understand latency distributions, bottlenecks, data flow, and other characteristics of an application.